Learning to synthesise the ageing brain without longitudinal data: Proposed approach

-where $\mathbf{x}_{i}$ and $\hat{\mathbf{x}}_{o}$ are the input and output images respectively, of the same age and health state.
-Although $L_{rec}$ is similar to $L_{ID}$, their roles are different: $L_{ID}$ helps to preserve subject identity when generating aged images, while $L_{rec}$ encourages the simulation of a smooth progression via self-reconstruction.
+to explicitly encourage that the output $\hat{\mathbf{x}}_{o}$ is a faithful reconstruction of the input $\mathbf{x}_{i}$ for the same age and health state.
+Although $L_{rec}$ is similar to $L_{ID}$, their roles are different: $L_{ID}$ helps to preserve subject identity when generating aged images, while $L_{rec}$ encourages smooth progression via self-reconstruction.
 An ablation study on $L_{rec}$ in Section~\ref{sec: ablation studies} shows the importance of stronger regularisation.\footnote{In our previous work~\citep{xia2019consistent}, Eq.~\ref{eq: L_ID} did not have the $a_{o} > a_{i}$ constraint and would randomly include the case of $a_{o} = a_{i}$ to encourage self-reconstruction.
 However, as shown in Section~\ref{sec: ablation studies}, we found that stronger regularisation is necessary.}